any-docs/css/content/reference/at-rules/@media/horizontal-viewport-segments/index.md

 ## Syntax

-The `horizontal-viewport-segments` feature is specified as an {{cssxref("integer")}} value of `1` or greater, representing the number of horizontal viewport segments the device has.
+The `horizontal-viewport-segments` feature is specified as an `integer` value of `1` or greater, representing the number of horizontal viewport segments the device has.

 - The value will be `1` for:
   - A non-foldable device (for example, a standard single-screen smartphone or tablet)